Kevin-Klimek/wi21-cse110-lab4/part1/part1.md

 "How are you?" gets printed.
 This is because 2 == true converts true to 1, and that expression simplifies to false.
 2 itself, converted to a Boolean, returns true, so that block is entered and "How are you?" gets printed.
 ![Functions](https://lh5.googleusercontent.com/8Jy_gTsdt-mzr9OjOK4l-LM4XQFOf3xvpbKNOuHrvYXn5stUOOqeeXsaKuAoLoULsbMr0OSUJni7GrPbRAh_0QIk2vVTFftl68SMa5KodA1TOxI6H19BsgzP8tfbbwKKTej4EYB5)
 ### 19. If the function above is called with the following parameters modifyArray([1,2,3], doSomething), what will be the result?
+This function takes an array input, and outputs an array of the same length with modified values.
+For every value in the input array, the passed function, in this case doSomething, gets called with a callback function that doubles the output. doSomething itself adds 2 to the passed value, so if x were in the original array, 2(x+2) is in the final array.
+The returned array will contain [6,8,10].
 ### 21. 21.
 What is the output of this code?
 1
 3